Man confesses in court to being one of South Korea's most notorious serial killers

 "I heard from someone that a person with a disability was arrested but I didn't know which one he was arrested for as I committed many (crimes)."

-Lee also apologized to the family members of his victims.
+Lee apologized to the family members of his victims -- and Yoon.

+"I heard that many people had been investigated and wrongfully suffered.
+I'd like to apologize to all those people," he said.
+"I came and testified and described the crimes in hopes for (the victims and their families) to find some comfort when the truth is revealed.
+I'll live my life with repent."

 Lee cannot be prosecuted for the Hwaseong cases as the statute of limitations on those has expired.